Skip to main content

-The minute we set eyes on Arequipa, it became painfully obvious that it is one of the more, if not the most affluent city in Peru.
+The minute we set eyes on Arequipa, it became painfully obvious that it is one of the more if not the most affluent, cities in Peru.

 The types of stores and prices both indicate that the Arequipeños have a much better grasp on the finer points of tourism and the value of the almighty dollar than their less savvy countrymen.
 Despite this, it is still possible to do the city on a budget.

-We spent a good few days wandering around the European-esque city, and had a great time in spite of our aversion for all things expensive and city like.
-The city is full of artesanos, acrobats, jugglers and musicians own to its large tourist population.
+We spent a good few days wandering around the European-esque city and had a great time in spite of our aversion to all things expensive and city-like.
+The city is full of artisans, acrobats, jugglers and musicians owing to its large tourist population.

 From Lima to Arequipa: